 Introduction

 Automation of manufacturing processes over the past few decades has yielded enormous benefits in efficiency and quality.
-This was accomplished by increasing speed and precision by unlocking new capabilities through introduction of innovative material handling devices and equipment along with computer enabled interconnectivity of heterogeneous sensor suites and controls.
-As demands on manufacturing continue to evolve, however, more is required.
-Products are experiencing quicker life cycles and increased customization.
-This means that manufacturing processes must, in addition to maintaining efficiency and quality, be more flexible and adaptable to meet rapidly changing demands.
+This was accomplished by increasing speed and precision, and improving material handling devices and equipment along with sensory capability.
+Products now are experiencing quicker life cycles and increased customization.
+This means that manufacturing processes mustbe more flexible and adaptable to meet rapidly changing demands.
 This can be accomplished by developing human-robot collaboration (HRC) methodologies; taking advantage of the speed, power, and precision of robots as well as the creativity and adaptability of humans (Kruger et al., 2009).
 To do this, robots must be flexible enough to operate safely around humans actively working within fenceless environments.
 This further elevates challenges as safety concerns surround unrestricted operation of robots near humans.
 Before HRC can be implemented, robots must learn to predict and avoid collisions with humans.

 In previous work, an algorithm for predictive collision detection was developed to enable a robot to forecast its motion amongst moving ellipse shaped object profiles to identify collisions.
 Coons patches were leveraged to approximate the robot’s position throughout time as a swept volume (Streitmatter and Wiens, 2020).
 In this paper, the algorithm is extended to model the articulated, multi-link body trajectories of the human to predict collisions between a robot and human.
 This paper contributes to a multi-university/industry/national laboratory collaborative research effort to develop HRC techniques for sensing of dynamic environments, forecasting change in the environment, and enabling robots to respond safely and productively (Yin et al., 2018).
 The algorithm in this paper will contribute to an HRC Proactive Adaptive Collaborative Intelligence (PACI) module used to control robot motion and operation (Nicora et al., 2020).